goirijo/casm-utilities/README.md

 ```

 You should be mindful when switching branches as well, since `casm-utitlities` is currently transitioning towards the latest `CASM` release, and differnt branches are on different submodule commits.
-When checking out a different branch, you can use
+When checking out a different branch, remember to follow with
 ```
-git checkout branch-name --recurse-submodules
+git submodule update
 ```

 If you're trying to install after cloning the git repository, you'll first have to generate the `configure` script using the provided script: